-The Heart Institute is alive with discovery, ingenuity, insight and invention.
-As a patient here, you have the opportunity to contribute to improving the quality of care by participating in clinical research studies.
+Research is an important part of all activities of the Heart Institute.
+As a patient, you have the opportunity to contribute to improving the quality of care by participating in clinical research studies.

-Clinical research is essential for the advancement of medicine and treatment options.
-Without clinical research, we would be lacking life saving treatments such as insulin, coronary angiograms (heart catheterizations), angioplasty and cardiac stents, bypass and valve surgery, renal dialysis and organ transplantation.
+Clinical research has lead to life-saving treatments such as insulin, coronary angiograms (heart catheterizations), angioplasty and cardiac stents, bypass and valve surgery, renal dialysis and organ transplantation.

 Please consider volunteering for a research study today!